ammdias/sste/README.md

          $ sste

    Then, find the program in your desktop environment start menu and run it.

+3. You may uninstall application with:

+         $ sste --uninstall

 ## BUILD A NEW LOCALE (for localizers)